 If you are unable to request an item from I-Share, ask me or Ask-A-Librarian about requesting it using a different interlibrary loan system.

-Morris Library has a print copy of the newest edition (8th edition) for in-library use:
+Morris Library keeps a print copy of the newest edition behind the Information Desk for in-library use.